biuti/XplaneNoaaWeather/README.md

 ## Requirements
 - MacOS 10.14, Windows 7 and Linux kernel 4.0 and above
-- X-Plane 12.0.9 and above (not tested with previous versions)
+- X-Plane 12.1.2 and above (not tested with previous versions)
 - pbuckner's XPPython3 plugin:
 https://xppython3.readthedocs.io/en/latest/index.html
-- Python 3.10 and above:
+- (*) Python 3.12 and above:
 http://www.python.org/getit/

 > [!NOTE]
-> **Latest XPPython3 plugin version (4.3.0 and above) will contain all python needed libraries, so it won't be necessasry to install Python on the machine anymore.
+> **(*) Latest XPPython3 [plugin version (4.3.0 and above)](https://xppython3.readthedocs.io/en/beta/usage/installation_plugin.html) will contain all python needed libraries, so it won't be necessary to install Python on the machine anymore.
 Read carefully XPPython3 plugin documentation**

 > [!IMPORTANT]
-> **You need to download correct XPPython3 version according to your Python3 installed version!
+> **If you are using a previous version than 4.3.0 (you really shouldn't), you need to download correct XPPython3 version according to your Python3 installed version!
 Read instructions.**

 **Wgrib2**: